 The College's policy is to maintain sufficient free reserves (general funds) to enable it to meet its short-term financial obligations in the event of an unexpected revenue shortfall and to allow the College to be managed efficiently and to provide a buffer that would ensure uninterrupted services.
-Governing Body agreed that the target amount for general funds should be the equivalent of three months' expenditure on charitable objects (currently £4.3m).
-The College entered the Covid-19 crisis with significantly less buffer than this due to issues relating to the funding and completion of the HB Allen centre and the financial impact of Covid-19 subsequently, and ongoing high inflation have compounded the problem.
+Governing Body agreed that the target amount for general funds should be the equivalent of three months' expenditure on charitable objects (currently £4.0m).
+The College entered the pandemic with significantly less buffer than this due to issues relating to the funding and completion of the HB Allen centre and the financial impact of the pandemic subsequently caused general funds to deteriorate to -£9.0m (negative) at 31 July 2020.

-During 2022/23 the general funds position slightly improved from -£7.4m (negative) at 31 July 2021 to -£6.6m (negative) at 31 July 2022.
+Since then, the general funds position has shown gradual improvement.
+Over the last 12 months general funds have increased by £1.3m from -£6.6m (negative) at 31 July 2022 to -£5.3m (negative) at 31 July 2023.

-Total funds of the College and its subsidiaries at the year-end amounted to £135m (2021: £137m).
-This includes endowment capital of £56.6m (2021: £58.8m) and unspent restricted income funds totalling £1,278k (2021: £956k).
+Total funds of the College and its subsidiaries at the year-end amounted to \pounds 137m (2022: \pounds 135m).
+This includes endowment capital of \pounds 61.4m (2022: \pounds 60.7m) and unspent restricted income funds totalling \pounds 1,493k (2022: \pounds 1,200k).